jinpark-pro/swift_data_collections/README.md

 ##### Issue - showing up text on a label on the simulator, but not showing it up on an actual device

 - If Dark mode is enabled on the actual device, the text color will appear white.

+### Lesson 1.9 Complex Input Screens

+- Take a look at the standard iOS apps preinstalled on your device.
+You'll notice that they display various input screens for collecting information.
+A good example is the interface for adding a new event in Calendar.
+This input screen relies on several types of controls — including text fields, date pickers, and switches — neatly organized in a table view controller.
+Another example is the interface for entering a new contact in the Contacts app.
+- Whether tapping interface elements or using the keyboard, inputting information can be a tedious process.
+When you design views that require complex or large amounts of user input, your end goal should always be to make the process easier for users.

+#### Model

+- Data input screens are tightly coupled with an app's model data.
+Imagine you're building an app to track cars on a dealer's lot.
+You'd probably need an input screen for adding details about each car.
+You'd have a text field to input the VIN, two date pickers to input the date acquired and the date sold, and maybe a segmented control to indicate whether the car is new or used.
+- As you progress through this lesson, you'll build an app for the fictional Hotel Manzana.
+Hotel staff will use the app to register guests when they arrive at the hotel.
+As you build the app, try to configure your scenes in Interface Builder to look exactly the way you want your input screens to be displayed.
+This will minimize the amount of customization code you'll need to do later, while giving you a visual representation of the forms as you're creating them.
+- To start, create an Xcode project using the iOS App template and name it “Hotel Manzana."
+When creating the project, make sure the interface option is set to "Storyboard."
+Go ahead and delete the ViewController file and the associated scene in the storyboard; this app doesn't need them.
+- Your client at Hotel Manzana has given you a list of the information they'd like to collect: the guest's first name, last name, and email; the check-in and check-out dates; the number of adults and children in the room; whether the guest wants Wi-Fi access; and the guest's room choice.
+Hotel Manzana has three different room choices: a room with two queen beds, a room with one king bed, and a suite with two king bedrooms.
+Each room type has a name, a short name (fewer than three characters), and price.
+You'll also include an ID number in your data model - invisible to the user - to make it easy to check whether two room type instances are equal.
+- Before reading ahead, try to plan out the necessary models for your client's app.
+Maybe you came up with something like the following:

+  - ```swift
+      struct Registration {
+          var firstName: String
+          var lastName: String
+          var emailAddress: String

+          var checkInDate: Date
+          var checkOutDate: Date
+          var numberOfAdults: Int
+          var numberOfChildren: Int

+          var wifi: Bool
+          var roomType: RoomType
+      }

+      struct RoomType: Equatable {
+          var id: Int
+          var name: String
+          var shortName: String
+          var price: Int

+          //Equatable Protocol Implementation for RoomType

+          static func ==(lhs: RoomType, rhs: RoomType) -> Bool {
+              return lhs.id == rhs.id
+          }
+      }
+    ```

+- Remember that there's never one and only one right answer in programming.
+Your approach might be one of many workable solutions.
+For example, in this exercise, you may have assigned the properties slightly different names or types.
+What matters is that you have a way to store everything your app will be tracking.
+- For the purposes of this lesson, though, you'll work with the structures defined above.